The Best Home Barista Espresso Machine & Grinder Setups

 Check Price – Shop Coffee

-The Rancilio Silvia is a popular single boiler home Barista espresso coffee machine, and for quite some time since its release in the late 90s this was widely regarded as the perfect home barista espresso machine.
+The Rancilio Silvia is a popular single boiler home Barista espresso machine, and for quite some time since its release in the late 90s this was extensively regarded as the best home barista espresso machine.

-However “Miss Silvia” was a hit with the distributors who received one, and they quickly realized this machine had fantastic potential for the home espresso machine market.
+But “Miss Silvia” was a hit with the distributors who received one, and they quickly realized this machine had perfect potential for the home espresso machine market.

-For years after this, there wasn’t most option among home barista espresso coffee machines at a reasonable price point, the option was Gaggia Classic or Rancilio Silvia.
+For years after this, there wasn’t a lot of preference among home barista espresso coffee machines at a reasonable price point, the option was Gaggia Classic or Rancilio Silvia.

-The Silvia was usually a couple of hundred quid more than the Classic although, but the cost is closer these days with the newest version of the Silvia only being around £100 more than the newest version of the Classic.
+The Silvia was usually a couple of hundred quid more than the Classic even though, however the cost is closer these days with the newest version of the Silvia only being around £100 more than the newest version of the Classic.

-Silvia has usually been regarded by those with experience of both, as having a little more potential for espresso coffee quality, if paired with a capable enough grinding machine.
+Silvia has usually been regarded by those with experience of both, as having a little more potential for espresso quality, if paired with a capable enough grinder.

-The classic has been regarded, primarily speaking, as the more reliable of the two over the long term, and with less potential to element burnout because the boiler is externally heated.
+The classic has been regarded, primarily speaking, as the more reliable of the two over the long term, and with less potential to element burnout due to the fact that the boiler is externally heated.

-In lots of ways these machines are similar, same size water tank, same size portafilter, both have brass groups, both have a 3 way solenoid valve, neither have a PID (but both can be modded with a PID) and they’re both operated by modest switches.
+In many ways these machines are similar, same size water tank, same size portafilter, both have brass groups, both have a 3 way solenoid valve, neither have a PID (but both can be modded with a PID) and they’re both operated by modest switches.

 The Silvia has a mildly bigger drip tray, 18 ounces vs 16 ounces, so 60ml more, not a big deal – and a 2 Litre water tank vs the 2.1 Litre water tank on the Classic, so again not much difference there.

 The greatest difference is the boilers.
-The Classic has a small 80ml externally heated Alu boiler with a 1370W factor.
-The Silvia has a much bigger 300ml Brass/Chrome alloy boiler, internally heated via a 952W aspect.
+The Classic has a small 80ml externally heated Alu boiler with a 1370W aspect.
+The Silvia has a much bigger 300ml Brass/Chrome alloy boiler, internally heated via a 952W factor.

-My personal opinion of the Silvia is that it’s a fantastic preference for the beginner home barista, especially if paired with a coffee grinder of the calibre of the Eureka Mignon upwards.
-You do need to keep on top of descaling with the Silvia although, with the element being inside the boiler, and you need to make sure you keep the steam boiler primed.
+My personal opinion of the Silvia is that it’s a excellent option for the beginner home barista, particularly if paired with a grinder of the calibre of the Eureka Mignon upwards.
+You do need to keep on top of descaling with the Silvia although, with the factor being inside the boiler, and you need to make sure you keep the steam boiler primed.

-As with the Gaggia Classic Pro, the Rancilio Silvia has its quirks too, but you can work your way around them.
+As with the Gaggia Classic Pro, the Rancilio Silvia has its quirks too, however you can work your way around them.

 It has the same temperature stability issues as the Classic, and again you can either fit a PID to tame this little beast, or you can work with temperature surfing.

-Temperature surfing just implies to follow a routine in order to ensure you’re pulling the shots at as close to the ideal shot temperature as possible, there are lots of different ways to do this, in my simple opinion they’re all fairly hit and miss, and the only way to get perfectly consistent results with the Silvia or the Classic is to fit a PID.
+Temperature surfing just implies to follow a routine in order to ensure you’re pulling the shots at as close to the perfect shot temperature as possible, there are numerous different ways to do this, in my simple opinion they’re all fairly hit and miss, and the only way to get perfectly consistent effects with the Silvia or the Classic is to fit a PID.

 Steaming is rather a big difference between the Silvia & the Classic Pro.

-The steam power from the Silvia is flipping ridiculous ;-), it’s simply commercial espresso coffee machine quality steam power.
-The downside is that it takes longer for the boiler to reach steam ready time on the Silvia vs the Classic, as the Silvia has a much bigger boiler and a slightly smaller powered heating aspect.
+The steam power from the Silvia is flipping ridiculous ;-), it’s literally commercial espresso machine quality steam power.
+The downside is that it takes longer for the boiler to reach steam ready time on the Silvia vs the Classic, as the Silvia has a much bigger boiler and a slightly smaller powered heating element.

-The boiler size indicates it ends up with a shed load of steam power, and it does steam quicker than the Classic without a doubt, but the overall time including waiting for the steam to be ready is longer on the Silvia vs the Classic.
+The boiler size suggests it ends up with a shed load of steam power, and it does steam quicker than the Classic without a doubt, nevertheless the overall time including waiting for the steam to be ready is longer on the Silvia vs the Classic.

-If you work with temperature surfing while steaming too, although, you can get much more usable and consistent steam from the Silvia, and faster too.
+If you work with temperature surfing while steaming too, even though, you can get much more usable and consistent steam from the Silvia, and faster too.

-There are various methods for this too, nevertheless what I’ve found is that it truly just depends on the boiler temperature at the time you switch the steam on, and without a PID it’s basically difficult to know where you’re up to with it.
+There are various methods for this too, but what I’ve found is that it in fact just depends on the boiler temperature at the time you switch the steam on, and without a PID it’s truly difficult to find out where you’re up to with it.

-When I was utilizing the Silvia recently so I could get to know it before reviewing it, I got into the habit of putting my ear close to the machine so I could hear what the boiler was doing, and that gave me an indication of how long I essential to wait after turning on the steam before beginning to steam milk.
+When I was utilizing the Silvia recently so I could get to understand it before reviewing it, I got into the habit of putting my ear close to the machine so I could hear what the boiler was doing, and that gave me an indication of how long I necessary to wait after turning on the steam before beginning to steam milk.

-This is an extremely easy thing to resolve though literally by buying a better basket, I bought an IMS 18 gram competition basket from Shades of Coffee, and I was instantly much happier with the espresso I was producing with this machine.
+This is a really easy thing to resolve although truly by buying a better basket, I bought an IMS 18 gram competition basket from Shades of Coffee, and I was instantly much happier with the espresso coffee I was producing with this machine.

 If you don’t do this, the aspect will end up exposed, and it can burn out.

-Again, there’s a way around it, you literally get into the habit of priming every time you use the machine, and it’s in reality not a big deal, I’m literally surprised that given the fact it has an internal element they’ve not thought it wise to fit a degree indicator to tell you when the tank or the boiler needs topping up, or both.
+Again, there’s a way around it, you truly get into the habit of priming whenever you utilize the machine, and it’s truly not a big deal, I’m just surprised that given the truth it has an internal factor they’ve not thought it wise to fit a level indicator to tell you when the tank or the boiler needs topping up, or both.

-I like using the Silvia, it’s a well-built machine for the relatively low price, the portafilter feels nice and heavy, it’s the same portafilter they work with in their commercial machines, but as I’ve said ideally you’d probably want to fit a pid to get the the majority of from this machine with the least effort.
+I like using the Silvia, it’s a well-built machine for the relatively low price, the portafilter feels nice and heavy, it’s the same portafilter they use in their commercial machines, however as I’ve said ideally you’d probably want to fit a pid to get the the majority of from this machine with the least effort.

 Check Price - Amazon UKCheck Price - Sage Appliances

-By the way, if you’re wondering what the heck that mask was all about in the video above, it was a nod to the extremely strange time we were basically entering at the time I published the video, as it was just as we were going into the first UK lockdown.
+By the way, if you’re wondering what the heck that mask was all about in the video above, it was a nod to the very strange time we were just entering at the time I published the video, as it was basically as we were going into the first UK lockdown.

 We’ve type of gone from one extreme to the other here, from talking about the much more traditional Gaggia Classic and Rancilio Silvia to talking about the Sage Bambino Plus.

-The Classic & Silvia are old school traditional espresso coffee machines, crafted in the same way (literally about) as traditional commercial espresso coffee machines have been crafted for decades, with easily accessible parts which any engineer or just anyone with a little of DIY ability, would be fine maintaining and/or repairing.
+The Classic & Silvia are old school traditional espresso machines, crafted in the same way (just about) as traditional commercial espresso machines have been brewed for decades, with easily accessible parts which any engineer or literally anyone with a little of DIY ability, would be fine maintaining and/or repairing.

-The Sage Bambino Plus isn’t rather like this, it’s not a machine that you’d easily be able to take apart, and if you did you probably wouldn’t be able to get hold of most of the parts, and you wouldn’t be able to utilize OEM parts either.
+The Sage Bambino Plus isn’t rather like this, it’s not a machine that you’d easily be able to take apart, and if you did you probably wouldn’t be able to get hold of the majority of of the parts, and you wouldn’t be able to utilize OEM parts either.

-With the more expensive Sage machines, by the way, including the Oracle machines and the Dual Boiler, needing a repair outside of warranty doesn’t mean replacing, as the majority of espresso coffee machine repair and maintenance firms will use these, but usually not with the entry level machines.
+With the more expensive Sage machines, by the way, including the Oracle machines and the Dual Boiler, needing a repair outside of warranty doesn’t mean replacing, as a lot of espresso machine repair and maintenance firms will work with these, nevertheless usually not with the entry degree machines.

-This is a extremely small espresso machine, but it packs a genuine punch in terms of features, with an extremely reasonable 1.9L water tank, with a filter which is easy to fit and replace.
+This is a extremely small espresso coffee machine, but it packs a real punch in terms of features, with an incredibly reasonable 1.9L water tank, with a filter which is easy to fit and replace.

 As this machine features the newer thermoJet water heater as the Barista Pro and Barista Touch, it’s ready to rock & roll in 3 seconds, steam is ready almost instantly, the steam wand auto purges, you can steam manually or let the machine do it for you automatically.

-It has low pressure pre-infusion, with two programmable shot buttons with factory pre-set preinfusion however you can pull the shot manually too including manual preinfusion.
+It has low pressure pre-infusion, with two programmable shot buttons with factory pre-set preinfusion nevertheless you can pull the shot manually too including manual preinfusion.

 It pulls shots at 9 bars, which is something I’ve seen people misunderstanding.
-Yes the pump is a 15 bar pump which is rather typical, nevertheless it has an overpressure valve set at 9 bars.
+Yes the pump is a 15 bar pump which is quite normal, nevertheless it has an overpressure valve set at 9 bars.

-It has a PID for temperature stability, and OK you can’t fine-tune the brew temp as you can on the Barista express and Barista Pro, nevertheless still, it means you don’t have to do any temperature surfing stuff to handle greatly fluctuating temperatures.
+It has a PID for temperature stability, and OK you can’t fix the brew temp as you can on the Barista express and Barista Pro, however still, it suggests you don’t have to do any temperature surfing stuff to handle greatly fluctuating temperatures.

-So I think you’ve got to take your hat off to this little low-cost machine, if you’re wearing one.
+So I think you’ve got to take your hat off to this little affordable machine, if you’re wearing one.

-This machine comes with both pressurised dual walled baskets and basic baskets.
-If you’re looking for a home barista machine, to use with an espresso coffee capable mill, you’ll want to play tiddly winks with the pressurized baskets, or use them for some indoor Frisby fun.
+This machine comes with both pressurised dual walled baskets and standard baskets.
+If you’re looking for a home barista machine, to work with with an espresso capable coffee grinder, you’ll want to play tiddly winks with the pressurized baskets, or work with them for some indoor Frisby fun.

-Pressurised baskets have their benefits in terms of allowing the more “standard” coffee drinker to utilize a representative machine with a coffee grinder not capable of espresso coffee grinding, or even with pre-ground coffee.
+Pressurised baskets have their benefits in terms of allowing the more “standard” coffee drinker to work with a traditional machine with a grinding machine not capable of espresso grinding, or even with pre-ground coffee.

-It’ll make the espresso coffee look the part with what looks like nice crema, and to be fair the espresso you can get via pressured baskets and a cheap, non espresso capable grinding machine or pre ground (if you’re using decent coffee) is probably going to be acceptable for many usual coffee drinkers.
+It’ll make the espresso coffee look the part with what looks like nice crema, and to be fair the espresso coffee you can get via pressured baskets and a cheap, non espresso capable coffee mill or pre ground (if you’re using decent coffee) is probably going to be acceptable for most usual coffee drinkers.

-However if you’re going down the home barista path, pressurized baskets just won’t do – and in my opinion these baskets belong in the extremely cheap (around £100) domestic espresso machines crafted for the mass market, and not in entry level home barista espresso coffee machines.
+But if you’re going down the home barista path, pressurized baskets just won’t do – and in my opinion these baskets belong in the very cheap (around £100) domestic espresso coffee machines brewed for the mass market, and not in entry degree home barista espresso machines.

-You can get in fact good milk texture with the auto steaming feature, not ideal, but not far off.
-You can get fantastic microfoam with this machine by utilizing the steam wand manually although as you’ll see from my milk steaming tutorial video below.
+You can get extremely good milk texture with the auto steaming feature, not excellent, but not far off.
+You can get best microfoam with this machine by utilizing the steam wand manually even though as you’ll see from my milk steaming tutorial video below.

-I’ve used this machine a lot, I work with it at home sometimes, I work with it in my studio at times as it’s so quick and easy to utilize, and as it’s so small I take it with us when we’re on holiday in the UK, along with the smart coffee grinder pro, so I’ve had the majority of experience using this machine.
+I’ve used this machine a lot, I utilize it at home sometimes, I work with it in my studio at times as it’s so quick and easy to utilize, and as it’s so small I take it with us when we’re on holiday in the UK, along with the smart grinding machine pro, so I’ve had the majority of experience utilizing this machine.

-The only thing I don’t like about it, simply, is the little drip tray.
-It’s the only real quirk although, and it’s not a deal breaker, you basically need to get into the habit of emptying it regularly.
+The only thing I don’t like about it, literally, is the little drip tray.
+It’s the only real quirk although, and it’s not a deal breaker, you just need to get into the habit of emptying it regularly.

 You can reduce the trips to the sink by putting a jug or cup under the steam wand when it auto purges but even if you do this or if you don’t steam milk, you’ll still need to empty the drip tray after every few times you work with the machine.